retargetly/mockingbird/README.md

 # Mockingbird (v1.0.1)
 Detect ad blockers and take actions with a simple standalone script.
 ----------------------
-This is an on-line example: http://jsfiddle.net/retargetly/9vsha32h/5/
+This is an on-line fiddle where you can play with the code: http://jsfiddle.net/retargetly/9vsha32h/5/ And this is the on-line web example preview: http://dmp.retargetly.com/mockingbird

 Also check the example folder, with a really simple code snippet.